 Rewriting your lecture notes is going to be one of the most brilliant study techniques to practice.
 Rewriting will help you remember the context better and reorganizing them in nice outline forces you to comprehend the lesson.

-Have we mentioned that college is hard work?
-It’s worth stating again.
 Finding fellow students who are struggling to understand the coursework can be comforting.
-However, joining or creating a study group isn’t just because misery loves company, it’s about teamwork.
+However, joining or creating a study group can be helpful in many ways.
 Guaranteed someone in your study group can help you through a certain assignment you’re struggling with and you’ll be able to do the same.
 It’s all about helping each other succeed!

 Science is always tinkering with nature, but in this case, in a simple way, only studying the effects of essential oils and plants on concentration, focus, and memory.